 Treat Eye Infections with Our Optometrist

 If you’re experiencing any of the eye infections listed above or have similar symptoms, schedule an appointment with our team at AssureVision.
-You can reach our Arlington Heights, IL, location at (847) 368-9999, our Barrington location, IL, at (224) 407-2020, or our Glenview, IL, location at (847) 724-2020.
+You can reach our Arlington Heights, IL, location at (847) 368-9999, or our Barrington location, IL, at (224) 407-2020.
 Our optometrist is here to help with eye infections.